YINI-lang/YINI-spec/README.md

 ---

-## 🔍 Summary: Differance with Other Formats
+## 🔍 Summary: Difference with Other Formats

 YINI aims to be minimal like INI, cleaner than YAML, and less noisy than JSON — while offering more clarity than TOML.